atrisovic/weather-panel.github.io/tutorial-content/content/example-step1.md

 % Plot a time series of that grid cell plot(squeeze(tas(lon_idx,lat_idx,:)))
 ```
 Does the time series look reasonable (for example, do the temperatures match up with what you expect temperatures in LA to look like)?
 Are there any missing data?
+Is there a trend?

 Let's also look at the seasonal cycle of temperature as well:
 ```{code-block} matlab